jerseycheese/BootHillGM/Docs/UserStories.md

   - Shows roll results and hit chances
   - Maintains clear combat log messages

+- [x] As a player, I want my combat state to persist when I navigate away or refresh the page, so that I can resume battles where I left off.
+  **Test Plan:**
+  - Start a combat encounter and navigate away from the page
+  - Return to the game session
+  - Verify combat state is maintained
+  - Test with page refresh during combat
+  **Status:** Implemented.
+Combat state properly persists across navigation and page reloads.

 - [x] As a player, I want to use my character's skills and attributes in combat so that the fights feel personalized to my character.
   **Test Plan:**
   - Confirm that character skills and attributes affect combat calculations